 Smartling’s Glossary Term Insertion considers:

-In this case, the MT Profile uses the translated glossary term as the translation.
+In this case, the MT engine uses the translated glossary term as the translation.
 Term variations are not inserted in the translation.
 It is important to understand how this works with term variations.

 Term variations